iUveYT/only4my-Bots/TuMusic.md

 ### Ohayou

-This is TuMusic made with [Discord.JS](https://discord.js.org/#/) Module I am not having any Support Server For Now Byt My Server will be Soon...
+This is TuMusic made with [Discord.JS](https://discord.js.org/#/) Module I am not having any Support Server For Now But My Server will be Soon...

 ---
 ### 😇My Features